chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 ### Issue: Deployment or Upgrade Fails as UnknownError

-While trying to deploy or upgrade Chef Automate HA, if the Command did not exit gracefully
+While trying to deploy or upgrade Chef Automate HA, if the command did not exit gracefully

 The possible error looks like as shown below: